pdfplum/pdfplum/http-pdf-generator/PREINSTALL.md

 Should PDFPlum automatically set the document height to fit its content?<br/>
 type: **select**

-If set, it will automatically adjust the height of the PDF so that all the contents of the webpage can fit inside one page.
+If enabled, the extension will automatically adjust the height of the PDF so that all the contents of the webpage can fit inside one page.
 The generated PDF file in this case will always have only a single page.
 Can be overridden by GET parameters.

 #### `CHROMIUM_PDF_OPTIONS` (required)

 Chromium PDF generation options<br/>
 type: **string**

-Options to be passed to Chromium PDF generation engine provided as a JSON string.
+Options to be passed to Chromium's PDF generation engine provided as a JSON string.
 Documented [here](https://www.puppeteersharp.com/api/PuppeteerSharp.PdfOptions.html).
 Can be overridden by GET parameters.

 #### `NETWORK_IDLE_TIME` (required)

 Network idle time (in milliseconds)<br/>
 type: **string**

-Amount of time without any network activity before rendering the PDF file starts.
-It is to make sure all external resources have been loaded and a grace time has been passed.
+The amount of time without any network activity before rendering the PDF file starts.
+This ensures all external resources are loaded and allows for a grace period.

 #### `SHOULD_WAIT_FOR_IS_READY` (required)

 Wait for `isReady`?<br/>
 type: **select**

-Whether or not it should wait for `window.isReady` variable to be set to `true` before rendering the PDF.
+ndicates whether the extension should wait for the `window.isReady` variable to be set to `true` before rendering the PDF.
 Can be overridden by GET parameters.

 #### `LOCATION` (required)